monkybrain/funky-firebase/README.md

 # funky-firebase

-Simple functional, Ramda wrapper for Firebase
+Simple functional [ramda](http://ramdajs.com/) wrapper for Firebase

 More features to be added when needed...